 PEGI – 7

-Ether One is a first person exploration adventure game, with a strong element of puzzle solving attached to it.
-Though I found gameplay to be somewhat bland at times, it was still nonetheless a pretty intriguing title
+Ether One is a first-person exploration adventure game, with a strong element of puzzle-solving attached to it.
+Though I found the gameplay to be somewhat bland at times, it was still nonetheless a pretty intriguing title

 Gameplay – 7/10

 The game’s puzzle-solving element can be compared to that of Half-Life or Portal in my opinion, in that very little is self-explanatory, and does require quite a bit of lateral thinking on the player’s part to get through.
 The player must use their better judgment to deice which items found are worth keeping in the long term in order to progress through future arts of the game.
 Since there isn’t much action involved, the game can feel a little boring at times, but for the most part, it does well to entertain.

 Controls – 10/10

 Like many other indie first-person video games released these days, there are considerably fewer mechanics for players to have to worry about, and so, the control scheme poses even fewer problems than what a conventional first-person shooter does, which is most often times none anyway.
 These days, its only the worst shooting games that seem to have any kind of problems with controls, such as Brink; but this is not one of those games, thankfully.

 To complete the game can take around 5 to 6 hours, which despite the fact that it is ultimately a linear progression of a game, is still particularly underwhelming, given the fact that it does heavily encourage the concept of exploration, and normally, such games can be made to last considerably longer, provided that there is enough to do along the way.
 There can be the discovery of back-story, which can add a little more longevity, but disappointingly, it is one of the shortest first-person games I’ve played.